anilabraham-IT/IntuneEDU/IntuneEDU/how-should-i-enroll-devices.md

 Assign enrollment capabilities to teachers or staff by making them an [Enrollment Manager](what-are-enrollment-managers.md).
 Enrollment managers have the capability to to enroll up to 1,000 devices within your tenant.
 You can also designate a service account as an enrollment manager account.

 ## Allow users to enroll their own devices
 Allow trusted users to enroll their own devices.
-Users will be able to automatically join their devices to Azure AD. //lenewsad Can we elaborate on this?
+Users will be able to automatically join their devices to Azure AD.

 ## Next steps
 - [Download the **Set Up School PCs** app from the Microsoft Store](https://www.microsoft.com/store/p/set-up-school-pcs/9nblggh4ls40)